 The charge entry process is the initial and one of the crucial stages in the billing cycle.
 To access the charge entry screen, Select Charges from the main menu and click on Enter Charges.

 This article explains the different fields in the charge entry screen.
+The Chart Entry Screen is divided into two main panes- the Appointments pane and the Charge Entry pane.
 Image 1 is a sample screenshot of the charge entry screen.

 The left pane displays the appointments for the current day (see Image 2).
 The pane helps in the easy identification of patients for charge entry.
 All the appointments (except the canceled ones) for the selected Legal entity and providers for the current day are displayed here.

 I.a.
 To view appointments for all legal entities and providers, select ALL from legal Entity and provider drop-downs.

 I.c.
 The appointment view can be hidden by clicking the Hide button (highlighted in Image 2).
 Press the Hide button again to show the appointment View.

 I.d.
 To search for any particular patient from the appointment list, type the name of that patient in the search field.

 I.e. We can create an appointment from the charge entry screen as well.
 To do so, click on the appointment (highlighted in Image 3), the Schedule Appointment screen will pop up.

 I.f.
 Table 1 explains the color legend of the appointment charge status.